Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Messaging/IMessageMediator.md

 ---|---
 Assembly|Catel.Core
 Namespace|Catel.Messaging
-Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS
+Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Unknown, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS

 ```
 public interface IMessageMediator
 ```

 The interface definition for our Message mediator.
-This allows loose-event coupling between components
-     in an application by sending messages to registered elements.

-     This class implements the mediator pattern.
+This allows loose-event coupling between components in an application by sending messages to registered elements.This class implements the mediator pattern.